vitiral/jsoncmd/JSH.md

 One of the primary use cases for JSH *could* be in creating an init system.
 To do that, we would need at least the following features:
-- Stream and Fn types can be included in native types and passed to native functions
+- Ps and Fn types can be included in native types and passed to native functions
     - `x = {"echo": (&echo "some/path"), "fn": my_func}`
     - `out = &x["fn"] x` (in other words, we are passing processes and functions around)
 - methods attached to Array and Object types for mutating them